 This B2B2C example is fascinating.
 A manufacturer of paints needed a way to capture a greater share of the consumer market while passing the actual paint job requests to qualified contractors.
 They developed an incredible synergistic model that works for everyone involved.

 The manufacturer launched an easy-to-use mobile app for consumers.
 This serves as an entry point to the B2B2C sales process.
 In the app, the consumer creates a request for a contract paint job, including uploading pictures of object that needs to be painted—a fence, a car, and anything in between.
 The customer can select the paint colors for their job, and those colors map to an SKU in SAP.

 When the consumer places the order, the app talks to Salesforce and SAP.
 It logs the opportunity in Salesforce, where an algorithm finds the nearest painting contractor and assigns the job to the contractor.
 When the contractor logs in to Salesforce, they can’t see the customer’s contact information until they accept the job.

-Since the painting contractor only gets the customer’s contact information after Corevist has posted the order to SAP, the contractor can only complete the job by using the manufacturer’s paint.
+Since the painting contractor only gets the customer’s contact information after the order has posted to SAP, the contractor can only complete the job by using the manufacturer’s paint.
 This is only fair, since the manufacturer first took the order through the app.
-It’s an ingenious way to work with contractors, reach consumers, and keep the sale–and it’s all facilitated by Corevist Commerce acting as a B2B2C ecommerce platform.
+It’s an ingenious way to work with contractors, reach consumers, and keep the sale.

 Best B2B2C Ecommerce Platforms